Subhajit-Roy-Partho/Numerical-Method/README.md

 - Maxwell Equation simulation using c.

 <b>The codes comes with no warrenty and might fail most of the time.
-So them at your own risk.</br>
+So use them at your own risk.</br>